Stantheman/gcompat/README.md

 ## making musl programs accept glibc binaries for dlopen(3)

+You have two options:

-Just add libgcompat.so to the DT_NEEDED entries in the ELF that you want to have the gcompat symbols available in.
+* You can add libgcompat.so to the DT_NEEDED entries in the ELF that you want to have the gcompat symbols available in.
   Use a tool such as PatchELF for this.

+* Alternatively, you can link the musl binary against libgcompat.

 ## special environment variables